 In Memory of Dr. James Taylor

-Last week, my friend and mentor, Dr. James Taylor, left this world for a sweeter one, "a place of brightness, a place of refreshment, a place of repose, where all sickness, sighing, and sorrow have fled away."
+Last week on April 16th, my friend and mentor, Dr. James Taylor, left this world for a sweeter one, "a place of brightness, a place of refreshment, a place of repose, where all sickness, sighing, and sorrow have fled away."
 He will be missed.
 May his memory be eternal.

 Dr. Taylor, who won the 2007 Russell Kirk Paideia Prize, wrote one of the books about education that most influenced me, Poetic Knowledge: The Recovery of Education—a book which I am sure has changed the lives of many other classical educators and parents, too.
 In fact, I have attended nary a conference in which there isn't at least one presentation on the topic of poetic knowledge or poetic teaching.

 But the ideas in his book are not the only way in which he played a role in my life.